Developer Guide

 addstudent grp/<GROUP_NAME> name/<STUDENT_NAME> matric/<STUDENT_MATRICULATION_NUMBER>

-Expected: Student added, success message shown:You added <STUDENT_NAME> (<STUDENT_MATRICULATION_NUMBER>) to tutorial group <GROUP_NAME>.
+Expected: Student added, success message shown:You added <STUDENT_NAME> (<STUDENT_MATRICULATION_NUMBER>) to tutorial group <GROUP_NAME>. - Other incorrect add group commands to try:

 Expected: Error message shown.